 - Have a wide range of life experiences that enhance their learning (including trips and extra-curricular activities).

 - We recognise the importance of Reading across the whole curriculum and its impact on the future success of pupils.
 Our children are taught to read confidently, fluently and with a good understanding.
 Pupils are encouraged to develop a habit of reading widely and often, for both pleasure and information through daily practice and whole school activities.
 Reading is at the heart of our curriculum and real texts are used to introduce topics across different subject areas including history, geography and science.

 - Past ‘book looks’ have shown that pupils do not always demonstrate the same high level of basic skills across the curriculum as they do in their English and mathematics books.
 Although each subject is taught as a discrete area we have designed a curriculum that makes links between different subjects creating curriculum cohesion and enabling pupils to link their learning appropriately.
 There is a focus on high quality writing and pupils use mathematics and information technology skills across different subject areas.

-- As a Catholic school, we have designed a curriculum that teaches pupils morality, respect and a sense of community.
-Not only through our religious education and PSHE teaching but across the whole curriculum.
+- As a Catholic school, we have designed a diverse curriculum that teaches pupils morality, respect and a sense of community.

 - Our pupils have told us (through pupil interviews) that they learn best when they enjoy learning.
 We have planned our curriculum to include a range of exciting and pupil-motivating activities, avoiding an over-use of worksheets.